USDA FoodKeeper – Cold Storage Guidelines

-"Canned beef stew can be stored in a cool, dry place for an extended period, but it is recommended to consume it within 2-5 years for best quality, as long as the can remains undamaged and properly sealed." - FDA
+"Canned beef stew can be stored in a cool, dry place for up to 2-5 years, but it is recommended to consume within 2 years for best quality and safety, following USDA guidelines."

 Pantry